-- All property plant and equipment (excluding leasehold improvements) are held in the name of the company. - Refer to note 12 for information on property, plant and equipment pledged/ hypothecated as security. - Capital work in progress includes building under construction and machines under installation. - Disclosure of Contractual commitment for the acquisition of property, plant and equipment has been provided in note 23.
+- (i) All property plant and equipment are held in the name of the company. - (ii) Capital work in progress includes building under construction and machines under installation. - (iii) Disclosure of Contractual commitment for the acquisition of property plant and equipment has been provided in note 25 (B). - (iv) The Company has availed the exemption under Ind AS 101 where the carrying value for all of its property, plant and equipment has been carried forward as its deemed cost as at the date of transition i.e. April 01, 2020